-The court found the SUV driver had breached the standard of care and Mr. Link was not partly responsible, or contributorily negligent, as braking was a reasonable reaction to “losing total forward visibility”.
+The Court found the SUV driver had breached the standard of care and Mr. Link was not partly responsible, or contributorily negligent, as braking was a reasonable reaction to “losing total forward visibility”.

-Regardless, putting aside the legal arguments, the timing of this decision nicely coincides with the falling leaves, foreshadowing the oncoming winter driving season.
+Putting aside the legal arguments, the timing of this decision nicely coincides with the falling leaves, foreshadowing the oncoming winter driving season.

 Einfeld Law is a highly knowledgeable and experienced BC personal injury law firm specializing in motor vehicle accidents, motorcycle accidents, and other negligence claims involving bodily injury.
 We have successfully litigated many ICBC and other insurance claims, including out of province, wrongful death, brain injury, spinal cord injury, whiplash, soft tissue injury, and all other bodily injury claims.
 We have collected millions of dollars on behalf of our clients.
 We never act for ICBC or other insurance companies.